amirkeren/bluemix-workshop/README.md

 4. Login to Bluemix with your username and password by running `bluemix login -a https://api.ng.bluemix.net` in the command prompt

-# Deploy the CloudFoundry application on Bluemix
+# Deploying the CloudFoundry application on Bluemix

 1. Clone this repository by running `git clone https://github.com/amirkeren/workshop-prep.git` (if you have [git](https://git-scm.com/downloads) installed) or download it as a zip file from [here](https://github.com/amirkeren/workshop-prep/archive/master.zip)